diegosalzani/smartmirror_5ai_team5/docs/Software Porject Management Plan.md

 ##### 1.5 Schedule and Budget Summary

-The project didn’t had a precise budget thanks to the economical support of the school.
+The project didnâ€™t had a precise budget thanks to the economical support of the school.
 Main costs were the mirror, the Raspberry PI, the frame and the LCD.